 When hiring or rehiring an employee, be sure to have the employee complete a new employee packet when they accept the position.
-To comply with federal law, the I-9 form must be completed no later than the first day work, and section 2 of the form must be completed no later than the third day of work.
+To comply with federal law, Section 1 of the I-9 form must be completed no later than the first day work, and section 2 of the form must be completed no later than the third day of work.
 A paycheck cannot be issued until the I-9 form and Loyalty Oath are completed.

 - HSC: new employee forms should be returned to the payroll coordinator in the new employee's department

 - Norman: new employee forms should be submitted to Payroll and Employee Services, NEL 244

 - Tulsa: new employee forms should be submitted to Human Resources